Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - apply to court for a specific performance order;

-- seek damages for loss suffered; and
+- seek damages for loss suffered; or

 - seek an order for possession of the property.